pkp/pkp-docs/designing-your-journal/en/creating-stylesheet.md

 When ready to upload your CSS, go to Settings > Website > Appearance > Journal Style Sheet and click **Upload**.

 ![](./assets/upload-stylesheet.png)

+When you're satisfied with the result, be sure to test your website on several devices, including laptops, tablets and phones, to ensure that you are happy with the way it looks no matter how your users access the journal's website.